Polish anti-religious campaign: "Patriot priests"

-Following this conference, a Commission of Priests attached to ZBoWiD was created, which in the following year commenced publication of a bi-weekly entitled Citizen Priest (Ksiądz obywatel), superseded in the same year by Priests' Forge (Kuźnica kapłańska).
-They held conferences in almost all provincial capitals.
-Young priests were forced to enroll in special classes on Marxism, with the intention of causing a schism in the Church.
+Following this conference, a Commission of Priests attached to ZBoWiD was created; in the following year, this commission began publishing a biweekly titled Ksiądz obywatel (Citizen Priest), which was superseded that year by Kuźnica kapłańska (Priests' Forge).
+The commission held conferences in almost all provincial capitals.
+Young priests were forced to enroll in special classes on Marxism, in order to cause a schism within the Church.

-The state also attempted to penetrate the Church through the creation of several other organizations: the Polish Committee of Peace Partisans, the Catholic Social Club, and the Society of Children's Friends.
-The lay association, PAX, was founded under the leadership of Bolesław Piasecki, a leader of a pre-war fascist organization, and tried to remove the obligation of obedience to the hierarchy from members of the Church; this organization supported the regime's antireligious efforts, and also an anti-Semitic campaign in the late 1960s.
+In addition, the state attempted to penetrate the Church by creating several other organizations: the Polish Committee of Peace Partisans, the Catholic Social Club, and the Society of Children's Friends.
+A lay association, PAX, was founded under the leadership of Bolesław Piasecki, leader of a prewar fascist organization.
+PAX tried to remove Church members' obligation to obey hierarchy; the organization supported the regime's antireligious efforts, as well as an anti-Semitic campaign in the late 1960s.

-The ZBoWiD priests' commission supported the Peace Campaign, supported the government's protests against the remilitarization of West Germany, supported the planned economy, and said that the new constitution was fully in conformance with moral principles and Christian conscience.
-They gained mass popularity by supporting Poland's retention of the western territories which had been part of Germany.
-Nevertheless, the government failed to produce a schism in the Church due to lack of popular support, so they disbanded the organization in 1955 and called on people to instead join the movement for peace partisans.
+The ZBoWiD priests' commission supported the peace movement; supported the government's protests against the remilitarization of West Germany; supported the planned economy; and stated that the country's new constitution fully conformed with moral principles and Christian conscience.
+The commission gained mass popularity by supporting Poland's retention of western territories that had been part of Germany.
+Nevertheless, the government failed to produce a schism in the Church because of a lack of popular support; therefore, it disbanded the organization in 1955, and it called on citizens instead to join the movement for peace partisans.